SaierLaboratory/TCDBtools/manuals/getOrthologs.md

 ## Summary
-Compares the proteomes of selected genomes and infers pairs of orthoglogs based on reciprobal best hits.
+Compares the proteomes of selected genomes and infers pairs of orthologs based on reciprocal best hits.

 ## Contributor
 Gabriel Moreno-Hagelsieb